MasonStooksbury/Brainfuck-Interpreters/README.md

   - The whole concept of "runes"
   - When reading data from a file it will give you the data how it is represented in memory.
 So reading "AAA" from a file and iterating over it will yield "656565".
 Meaning you often have to convert things between strings, runes, etc
 - Bash
-  - Bash has always been fun, cryptic, wizardy when writing it.
+  - Bash has always been a fun, cryptic, and wizardly experience when writing it.
 So I always like trying weird stuff like this to learn new tricks.
-  - Arithmetic Comparison (i.e. the (()) syntax to do stuff like (( thing < 69))) always trips me up and I often forget about it
+  - Arithmetic Comparison (i.e. the (()) syntax to do stuff like (( thing < 69 ))) always trips me up and I often forget about it